dongmingh/v1performance/README.md

   - download chaincode_sample.go into sample_cc directory

-##Transaction Execution
+## Transaction Execution

 File runCases.txt may contain more than one testcase, executed sequentially.
-A testcase is a userInput file, which defines all the test parameters, including transaction type, number of threads, number of transactions, duration, etc.
+A testcase is a userInput file, which defines all the test parameters, including transaction type, number of processes, number of transactions, duration, etc.
-All threads in one testcase will concurrently execute the specified transaction.
+All processes in one testcase will concurrently execute the specified transaction.
 Different transactions may be used in different testCases included within a single runCases.txt file, making it possible for example to send a certain number of invokes to all peers and then query each peer.

 Two types of transaction requests:

-+ By transaction number: Each thread executes the specified number of transactions specified by nRequest in the user input file.
++ By transaction number: Each process executes the specified number of transactions specified by nRequest in the user input file.

-+ By run time duration: Each thread executes the same transaction concurrently for the specified time duration specified by runDur in the user input file, note that nRequest is set to 0.
++ By run time duration: Each process executes the same transaction concurrently for the specified time duration specified by runDur in the user input file, note that nRequest is set to 0.

-##Use Cases
+## Use Cases
 PTE can be used for channel (create, join), chaincode (install and instantiate) and transactions (invoke (move) and invoke (query)).
 Specify settings in the run cases file, user input files, and configuration file (config.json).

 ###Channel